notasausage/pi-hole-unbound-wireguard/README.md

 ### Prepping Raspbian for SSH

-We should enable SSH on the Raspberry Pi so that we can SSH into it from any device on the network, thus no longer needing the mouse, keyboard, HDMI cable, and screen.
+Enabling SSH on the Raspberry Pi allows us to SSH into it from any device on the network, thus no longer needing the mouse, keyboard, HDMI cable, and screen.
 You'll need to know the IP address of your Raspberry Pi to continue.

 #### Setting Up a Static IP Address